ANCHORAGE (KTUU) - Use this interactive map to compare where 2017 versus 2016 homicide incidents took place across Anchorage, as of Oct. 25, 2017.

 In 2016, Anchorage's deadliest month was July, at nine homicide victims and eight incidents.
 Police say they have enough evidence to identify James Dale Ritchie as the gunman to three of these July homicide victims and two incidents.

-Thus far, in 2017, Anchorage's deadliest month was February, at five homicide victims and three incidents.
+In February 2017, there were five homicide victims and three incidents.
 This is largely in part due to the fatal Royal Suite Lodge fire, which killed three people, injured dozens more and displaced roughly 70 individuals.

 And in September 2017, there were also five homicide victims and three incidents.
 That month, Anchorage police confirmed a triple-homicide case at The Bullion Brothers jewelry store.